 NOTE: The first three books, Poppy Day, What Have I Done? and Clover's Child are available in a 3-book boxed set entitled 'No Greater Love'.

 NOTE: The first six novellas are available in a single volume work entitled 'Stories From the Heart - A collection of short stories from the #Best Seller Amanda Prowse'.
+All seven novella's will be available as a complete collection entitled 'Something Quite Beautiful' in both paperback and hardback editions for the first time from 11 November 2021.

 I write contemporary fiction and my books fall in to two categories, firstly, 'gut punchers' like 'What Have I Done?', 'A Mother's Story' and 'The Food of Love,' which are slightly tougher, grittier reads, often based around an issue where an 'ordinary' woman finds herself in an extraordinary situation, as we follow her journey.
 The other type of books are 'marshmallows' which are slightly softer, easier reads or holiday books, like 'Christmas for One' or 'A Little Love'.
 Both types are compelling reads, that are designed to be uplifting and sprinkled with humour, but if you have a strong preference for one type then check out the reviews to see if it is for you.